-This page is a gallery of my wildlife photography, from mammals to invertebrates to macro.
-Please click on the images to view a larger version.**

-## older snapshot

-This page is a gallery of my wildlife photography, from mammals to invertebrates to macro.
-The most recent collection is from my expedition to the Isles of Scilly, where I had the opportunity to photograph species not found anywhere else in the UK, such as the minuscule dwarf pansy.
-Please click on the images to view a larger version.
+The following images are from my April 2018 expedition to the Isles of Scilly, where I had the opportunity to photograph species not found anywhere else in the UK, such as the minuscule dwarf pansy.

 Invertebrates are a phenomenon that I am trying to get to grips with.
 On expedition in Perthshire I thoroughly enjoyed identifying the moths we found for our moth surveys.
 Each individual was as beautiful and indistinguishable as the next!